I’ve learned over the past decade that there’s no such thing as work-life balance, especially if you’re an entrepreneur.

 1. Take time away from technology.

 When I have free time (I block out two or three hours each day), I try to avoid my smartphone and laptop.
-This is one of the most powerful steps I take to draw boundaries between my work and my personal life to keep myself from getting overwhelmed.
+This is one of the most powerful steps I take to draw boundaries between my work and personal life to keep myself from getting overwhelmed.

-I encourage everyone to set aside some time every day to escape from technology.
+I encourage everyone to set aside time every day to escape from technology.
 It provides an opportunity to reflect and focus on yourself (whatever that means to you).

 Go to the gym, take your dog for a walk, or spend time with friends and family.
 These things can clear your head and leave you feeling re-engaged and recharged.